 Weekly Columns and Op-Eds

 "There is nothing stronger than the heart of a volunteer," World War Two hero Jimmy Doolittle once said.
 Last week, I had the privilege to announce my nomination of 11 volunteers across Central Washington for consideration to attend U.S. military academies including West Point, the Naval Academy, and the Air Force Academy.
+Each year, I have the honor of providing nominations for prospective students at U.S. service academies.
+Students must complete applications for nominations, which includes an interview process with my military academy advisory board.

 As of this writing, today is the 24th day of the partial federal government shutdown – the longest in our history.
+The funding of certain portions of the federal government and border security have unfortunately become highly partisan, with congressional Democrats refusing to negotiate with President Trump to fund his border security request even when they supported similar policies in the past.

 Last Thursday, I took an oath of office to uphold the U.S. Constitution as the representative of the people of the Fourth Congressional District in the 116th Congress.
 It is an honor to be entrusted with this office to represent the people of Central Washington, our values, and our liberties.